qfsae/zenith/CONTRIBUTING.md

 ### Running Code

 With the installation of PlatformIO complete, you are ready to start work on software projects with the team.
-This example, will be running code on an STM32 Nucleo F446RE development board using a project template available in the Zenith repository.
+In this example, will be running code on an STM32 Nucleo F446RE development board using a project template available in the Zenith repository.

 ## Submitting Changes on GitHub & Code Review